-A tile trim provides the perfect finish to your tiling jobs!
-Not only does it add a professional finish, but it covers any sharp and rough edges that may become a hazard.
 Trims are available in a huge variety of colours, shapes and finishes; from sleek rounded PVC, stylish and shiny chrome, to subtle brushed brass.
 Meaning that there is a trim to match your own personal style (whatever that may be) and a perfect way to finish off unlocking your dream home.
 Here’s our guide on how to choose and fit tile trims:

 At some point you will need to cut the trim whether it is to fit along a straight line or around a corner.
 Cutting trim is simple – with a metal trim use a mitre block and hacksaw.